input-output-hk/partner-chains/docs/developer-guides/dependencies.md

 **db-sync** itself requires UDS connection to **cardano-node**.

 For executing **partner-chains-smart-contracts** CLI commands **ogmios** and **kupo** are required.
-Both of them open HTTP ports that `sidechain-main-cli` is looking for by default (1337 and 1442).
+Both of them open HTTP ports that `pc-contracts-cli` is looking for by default (1337 and 1442).

 This document will help you with spinning up the dependencies running in either docker; or _process-compose_; the latter utilizing containerless, natively built binaries via nix.